biyunwu/memory-game/README.md

 ## Functionality

-1. Once the page is opened or refreshed, 8 pairs of idetical cards positioned randomly in the 16 blocks.
+1. Once the page is opened or refreshed, 8 pairs of identical cards positioned randomly in the 16 blocks.
 2. Click one card to show its icon, then click another to compare them.
-If the cards are idetical, they keep showing until the game to be finished.
+If the cards are identical, they keep showing until the game to be finished.

     ![matched](img/matched.gif)

-3. Otherwise, the unmatched cards display for 1 second with red background and shaking animation to reminder the wrong guess, then turn to be hidden.
+1. Otherwise, the unmatched cards display for 1 second with red background and shaking animation to indicate the wrong guess, then disappear.

     ![unmatched](img/unmatched.gif)

-4. After the game finished, the success info page shows the grade which is according to the failure times.
+1. After the game is finished, the final tally page shows the statistics of your performance.

     ![success](img/success.gif)